ixakalabadie/ViSL3D/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ViSL3D documentation
+Welcome to ViSL3D documentation
 ====================

-This is the documentation of ViSL3D.
-It is still under construction
+Page under development.

+.. include:: ../../README.md
+   :parser: myst_parser.sphinx_

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   modules
+   visl3d.visual
+   visl3d.writers
+   visl3d.misc